bsides-slc-2024-ctf/solutions/bag/memelord/writeup.md

 The first step someone might take is to run strings and other public stego tools against the image, to try to discover low-hanging fruit.

-If you run strings against the file, you may have found a "flag" string, which you could further inspect with a hex editor:
+If you ran strings against the file, you may have found a "flag" string, which you could further inspect with a hex editor:

 ![strings and xxd](./.img/strings-xxd.png)